-Development Team: Responsible for managing work related to every sprint.
+Development Team: Responsible for managing the work related to every sprint.

-Engineering Standards: Shared standards for incremental development of project.
+Engineering Standards: Shared standards for incremental development of projects.

-Product Backlog: Work to be done in specific order.
+Product Backlog: A product backlog is work to be done in a specific order.

-Product Backlog Refinement: When product owner and team add detail to product backlog, also known as backlog grooming.
+Product Backlog Refinement: When the product owner and team add detail to the product backlog, also known as backlog grooming.

-Product Owner: The manager who is responsible for product and team.
+Product Owner: The manager who is responsible for the product and team.

 Scrum: Framework for team collaboration on complex projects.